Perturbed Iterate SGD for Lipschitz Continuous Loss Functions with Numerical Error and Adaptive Step Sizes: Lipschitz Continuous Loss Functions

-where $D$ is the domain of $\nabla g(w)$.
-The Clarke $\epsilon$-subdifferential is a commonly used relaxation of the Clarke subdifferential for use in the development and analysis of algorithms for the minimization of non-smooth non-convex Lipschitz continuous loss functions, see for example \citep{zhang2020,kornowski2021,davis2022,metel2022}.
-At times it is more convenient to consider different norms, so we define a generalization for $p\geq 1$ as
+where $D$ is the domain of $\nabla h$.
+The Clarke $\epsilon$-subdifferential is a commonly used relaxation of the Clarke subdifferential for the development and analysis of algorithms for minimizing non-smooth non-convex Lipschitz continuous loss functions.
+In particular, for any $\epsilon_1,\epsilon_2>0$, algorithms have been developed with non-asymptotic convergence guarantees in expectation and with high probability for the approximate stationary point $\dist(\bm{0},\partial^2_{\epsilon_1}f(\bm{w}))\leq \epsilon_2$, see for example \citep{zhang2020,davis2022,metel2022,tian2022}.